How to be good to your children?

 There is an important point which I want to draw your attention to, which is: Not to compare them with yourselves when we were at their age.
 Ali ibn Abu Talib (may Allah be pleased with him) said: Rear your children and know that they were created for a different time than yours.

 Of the wise methods of education is education through situations and practice.
-For example, when she hears the Adhan (call for Salah), she tells the children to listen and repeat the Adhan.
+For example, when she hears the Adhan (call to prayer), she tells the children to listen and repeat the Adhan.